Strzelecki Creek

-The Strzelecki Creek, part of the Lake Eyre basin, is an ephemeral watercourse located in the Australian state of South Australia.
+The Strzelecki Creek, part of the Lake Eyre basin, is an ephemeral watercourse in the Australian state of South Australia.

 Course and features

 The Strzelecki is a distributary of Cooper Creek and branches off near the town of Innamincka and flows in a southerly direction thought the Strzelecki Desert for about 200 km towards Lake Blanche.
 While being feed by the Cooper Creek, it does have its own catchment and can flow independently after "heavy localised storms".
 Flows on "exceptional" occasions can reach Lakes Blanche, Callabonna, Frome and Gregory.
 Its watercourse is lined by trees, bordered by "large parallel sand ridges" and includes "a series of waterholes".

 Parts of the creek system are within the protected area known as the Strzelecki Regional Reserve.
 The creek system is also within the boundaries of the non-statutory Strzelecki Desert Lakes Important Bird Area.
 The former pastoral lease property Tinga Tingana straddled the creek which also passes through Blanchewater Station.